Victoria Shamrocks

 The Victoria Shamrocks are a Senior A box lacrosse team, based in Victoria, British Columbia.
 The team competes in the 7-team Western Lacrosse Association (WLA).

 The Shamrocks entered the former Inter-City Lacrosse League, which is now the WLA, in 1950.
 The team became known as the Victoria Pay Less in 1982 to reflect a major sponsorship by Pay Less Gas.
 The team readopted the Shamrocks name in 1995.

-The Shamrocks have won the Mann Cup Canadian National Championship a total of 9 times; in 1955, 1957, 1979, 1983, 1997, 1999, 2003, 2005 and 2015.
+The Shamrocks have won the Mann Cup Canadian National Championship a total of 9 times; in 1955, 1957, 1979, 1983, 1997, 1999, 2003, 2005 and 2015, the tied 4th most.
 They have won a total of 21 Provincial Championships.

-Some of the greatest lacrosse players in the world have been proud to wear the green and white, including Jack Bionda, Rick Brown, Archie Browning, Fred "Whitey" Severson, Geordie Johnston, "Bobby" Monaghan, Kevin Alexander, both Paul and Gary Gait, and John Tavares.
-The Shamrocks home arena features a "Wall of Fame" where many great players, coaches, trainers and managers who have been part of the team are enshrined.
+Some of the most prominent lacrosse players in the world have worn the green and white, including Jack Bionda, Rick Brown, Archie Browning, Fred "Whitey" Severson, Geordie Johnston, "Bobby" Monaghan, Kevin Alexander, both Paul and Gary Gait, and John Tavares.
+The Shamrocks home arena features a "Wall of Fame" where many players, coaches, trainers and managers who have been part of the team are recognized.

 On September 16, 2005, the Victoria Shamrocks won their 8th Mann Cup, defeating the Peterborough Lakers 4 games to 2 in a classic, hard-fought series.
 Shamrocks' goaltender Anthony Cosmo was awarded the Mike Kelley Memorial Trophy as the series Most Valuable Player.

 Almost 10 years later, on September 11, 2015, the Victoria Shamrocks won their 9th Mann Cup, once again defeating the Peterborough Lakers 4 games to 2 in another hard-fought series.
 Shamrocks' forward Corey Small was awarded the Mike Kelley Memorial Trophy as the series Most Valuable Player.

+The Lakers and Shamrocks met again in 2019 in the national championship, and this time Peterborough got their revenge taking the series 4-1.

+The Shamrocks returned to the Mann Cup in 2024, facing the defending champions Six Nations Chiefs.
+Despite going undefeated in the WLA season and only losing two games through the provincial playoffs, the Ontario champion Chiefs won handily 4 games to 1, denying Victoria their 10th cup and earning Six Nations their 8th.
+The Chiefs would tie the Shamrock's total the next year after defeating New Westminster.